craftcms/docs/docs/commerce/1.x/docs/order-model.md

 {% endfor %}
 ```

-Order Model's have the following attributes and methods:
+Order Model objects have the following attributes and methods:

 ## Attributes